workaato/docs/readme.md

 #### Installation

-Follow these steps to install [Project Name]:
+Follow these steps to install Workato:

 1. [Step-by-step installation instructions]

 ### Usage

-Learn how to use [Project Name] by referring to the [usage documentation].
+Learn how to use Workato by referring to our documentation.
 This section provides detailed explanations, examples, and best practices for utilizing the project.

 ### Contributing